 MANAGEMENT

-Every two years at the Annual General Meeting, elect a Management Committee who shall execute and conduct the day- to-day workings of the Association under the general policy of this Constitution.
+Every two years at the Annual General Meeting, elect a Managing Committee who shall execute and conduct the day- to-day workings of the Association under the general policy of this Constitution.

 FINANCE

 The financial year of the Samaj shall commence on the first of January to 31st December, or as otherwise approved by the Managing Committee.